adnan2103/dentocare-angularJs/README.md

 ## order by issues.
 ## Total treatment cost.
 ## Total pending amount.
+## Research on where to host this site.

 ## Add Payment and Orala examination + button css.
 ## UI styling and CSS.